AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

     }
     let result = factorial(3); // result will be 6

-* Generating the following output:
+* Generates the following output:

 :command:`[src/main.rs:5:20] i = 1`